ayeuhugyu/minepack/README.md

 # Minepack

-a fast CLI tool for managing minecraft modpacks with instance linking.
+a tool for managing minecraft modpacks with ease

 ## Features